ben-turner/node_redis/README.md

 var redis = require("redis"),
     client = redis.createClient();

-// if you'd like to select database 3, instead of 0 (default), call
+// If you'd like to select database 3, instead of 0 (default), call
 // client.select(3, function() { /* ... */ });

 client.on("error", function (err) {